OpenBMB/SimpleNav/README.md

   <a href="https://modelscope.cn/organization/SimpleNav">Data, Environments &amp; Models</a>
 </p>

+SimpleNav is a simple, unified, reproducible, and extensible framework for navigation VLA research.
+It is jointly developed and open-sourced by Tsinghua University THUNLP, AI9Stars, OpenBMB and HITDIP.
 SimpleNav connects heterogeneous navigation data, long-horizon VLA models, training, and benchmark evaluation through explicit interfaces.
-It supports aerial and indoor navigation, keeps dataset-specific coordinate and simulator semantics in adapters, and uses shared model, action, artifact, and evaluation contracts.
+It supports aerial and ground navigation, keeps dataset-specific coordinate and simulator semantics in adapters, and uses shared model, action, artifact, and evaluation contracts.

 <details>
 <summary>Table of Contents</summary>